© 2022 GOECO | All rights reserved

-The privately owned ranch is home to more than 90 species of animals and reptiles and is one of the largest cheetah breeding centers in the world.
-The ranch’s staff work diligently to care for a number of endangered ambassador animals.
-In doing so, they have created a platform for conservation through education to encourage public awareness of the plights of various species as well as environmental issues.
-This has earned them a WAZA (World Association of Zoo’s & Aquaria) institutional membership.
-It is one of only 6 institutions in Africa to become a member of this esteemed association.
-The ranch has also developed a number of successful breeding programs and is currently one of only 4 institutions on the continent to receive accreditation from PAAZA (African Association of Zoos and Aquaria).
+The privately owned ranch and wildlife sanctuary is home to over 90 species of animals and reptiles and is one of the largest cheetah breeding centers in the world.
+The ranch’s staff work diligently to care for several endangered ambassador animals.
+In doing so, they have created a platform for conservation through education to encourage public awareness of the plights of various species, as well as environmental issues.
+This has earned them a WAZA (World Association of Zoos & Aquariums) institutional membership.
+It is one of only six institutions in Africa to become a member of this esteemed association.
+The ranch has also developed several successful breeding programs and is currently one of only four institutions on the continent to receive accreditation from PAAZA (African Association of Zoos and Aquaria).

-If you are passionate about wild animals and want to make a difference in their lives, then this is project is for you.
-You will work with a number of different endangered species from white tigers and cheetahs to ring tailed lemurs and meerkats.
+If you are passionate about wild animals and want to make a difference in their lives, then this is project is for you!
+You will work with several endangered species, from white tigers and cheetahs to ring-tailed lemurs and meerkats.

-This volunteer project will give you a fascinating wildlife experience while you learn about the facility’s conservation efforts.
+This volunteer project will offer you a fascinating wildlife experience while you learn about the facility’s conservation efforts.
 You will also gain insight and knowledge into the ranch’s endangered species and breeding programs.

 Some of your tasks may include: